germang66/djproj_employees/Readme.md

 ## Backend

-* Django Framework and a API with Django REST Framework.
+* Django Framework and an API with Django REST Framework.

 ## Persistence